Having a great team vibe goes way beyond happiness at work and cool perks – and we’re here to break it down for you!

 Engagement Metrics: The average scores for each Metrics and Sub-metrics are based on employees' answers to the survey questions.

 Promotors in Your Organization: The Employee Net Promotor Score (eNPS) is based on the question: “On a scale from 0-10, how likely are you to recommend your company as a good place to work?”.

-Research has proven repeatedly that high levels of Employee Engagement lead to increased productivity.
+Research has repeatedly proven that high levels of Employee Engagement lead to increased productivity.

 What’s more, high levels of Employee Engagement generate: